Blog | Paper Assets, Real Estate

 The vehicle is not the plan

-Most people focus on investments vehicles as if they were the plan.
+Most people focus on investment vehicles as if they were the plan.
 But imagine going to a ticket counter and asking for a plane ticket but not knowing where you wanted to go.
 It wouldn’t be very productive—and it would be costly.

 That’s how most people invest.
 They look for the vehicle like stocks, bonds, mutual funds, real estate, and focus on those rather than on their investment plan.
 They should instead make a plan and then choose the right vehicles to achieve that plan.